 Generally, yes.
 However, not all educational institutions or training providers are required to have Commission approval to operate in Maryland.
 Some education or training offered by churches or religious institutions, as well as various workshops or seminars, continuing education programs, apprenticeships, and instruction offered by businesses for the exclusive use of their employees might not be subject to Commission approval.

-To determine whether Commission approval is required for your education or training to be offered in Maryland, complete and submit this questionnaire and program description form according to the instructions: Private Career School Training Questionnaire (MS Word Document Form) and (PDF)
+To determine whether Commission approval is required for your education or training to be offered in Maryland, complete and submit this questionnaire and program description form according to the instructions: Private Career School Training Provider Questionnaire

 Training providers offering training to the public who are neither approved nor have received notice otherwise from the Commission, will be directed to cease and desist operation or be subject to legal action including closure and fines or both.